influxdata/giraffe/giraffe/README.md

   - **orientationThreshold**: _number.
 Optional.
 Defaults to undefined when excluded._ The number of columns in the legend that will determine the direction of columns in the legend.
 When _undefined_ or when the total number of columns is less than or equal to it, the columns in the tooltip will display horizontally.
 When the total number of columns is greater, the columns will display vertically.

   - **widthRatio**: _number.
 Optional.
-Defaults to 0 when not included._ A fraction expressed as a decimal to indicate the width of the static legend which is a retangular box directly beneath the graph and axes.
-Must be between 0 and 1 inclusive.
+Defaults to full width when not included. **Generally not used and only reserved for future feature implementation.**_ A fraction expressed as a decimal to indicate the width of the static legend which is a retangular box directly beneath the graph and axes.
+May be between 0 and 1 _**non-inclusive**_.
 Values outside of this range are considered 0.
+Must be non-zero for static legend to have less than full width of the `<Plot>`.

 ## Utility Functions